preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: process-library-documents-new.png

-Use this dialog to find and select documents (note the "Add" button at the bottom, not shown in the image):
+Use this dialog to find and select documents:

 .. image:: process-library-documents-list-new.png